Alex Compton

 Alexander M. Compton (born March 16, 1974) is a Filipino-born American retired basketball player and coach.
-He also served as the head coach of the Alaska Aces of the Philippine Basketball Association.
+He also served as the head coach of the Alaska Aces of the Philippine Basketball Association (PBA).

 Early life and college career

 Born in Makati in the Philippines, Compton and his family spent a year in northeastern Thailand when he was ten years old.
 His parents, both Southeast Asian Studies scholars, were researchers there.

-Compton moved to Madison from upstate New York in 1988, when his parents began working at the University of Wisconsin.
+Compton moved to Madison from Ithaca, New York in 1988, when his parents began working at the University of Wisconsin.
 He was a starting guard on the 1992 Madison West High School basketball squad.
 There he helped lead the school's only state championship team since 1945.
+In recognition of his prep basketball career, he was inducted into the Wisconsin Basketball Coaches Association Hall of Fame in 2023.
 After high school, he played for St. Joseph's University and Cornell University.

 Although Compton dreamed of playing in a foreign league, he had no clue how to get into one until his junior year at Cornell.
-When a coach heard that he was born in the Philippines, he told Compton that he could play on a team in the Philippine Basketball Association.
+When a coach heard that he was born in the Philippines, he told Compton that he could play on a team in the Philippine Basketball Association (PBA).
 He found an agent, who arranged for him to join a team in July 1997, after graduation.